No matter how one tells a story, the sequence of events and how it’s communicated requires planning.

 Methods can vary wildly, as long as it can communicate the key elements.

-Whether it’s hand-drawn, or with the use of Word templates, the basic idea is to frame a sequence of events in a way which brings order to the story and all the surrounding content.
+Whether it’s hand-drawn, or with the use of Word templates, the basic idea is to frame a sequence of events in a way that brings order to the story and all the surrounding content.

 Preparing for a storyboard involves some choices.
 Here are six key elements to consider before you start your next project: